 • When an email address is modified in the Profile window and then submitted, an internal server error occurs.

 • The user of a user directory service cannot log in.

+• The user of a identity provider cannot log in.

+• When clicking the Pre-check the number of users (filter) button, Pre-check the number of imported users button, or Submit button on the Add user directory service or Edit user directory service screen, an unexpected error occurs.

 If any of these issues occurs, perform a connection test and verification test of the user directory service, and check whether there is a problem with the user directory service.
 If there is a problem, resolve it.
 Disable the user directory service that has the problem until you resolve the problem.